fnogatz/tconsole/README.md

 };
 ```

+If you use tconsole with an array as input, it will automatically try to find an appropriate renderer all of the array elements.
+To configure the output for such an array you can add a config prefixed by `array:`.

 ### renderer.check()

 Function that is called on the given object to check if this renderer is appropriate. `this` bound to input.
-Required.
+If the input is an array, tconsole will run the `renderer.check` function on all array elements to determine the appropriate renderer.

 ### renderer.insert(table, fields)